micro-os-plus/micro-test-plus-xpack/README.md

 - test suites can be located in separate compilation units, and automatically register themselves to the runner;
 - a test suite is a named sequence of test cases;
-- a test case is a sequence of conditions expected to be true;
+- a test case is a sequence of test conditions (or simply tests), which are expected to be true;
+- tests are based on logical expressions, which usually compute a result and compare it to an expected value
-- test conditions are either common logical expressions, or they check if, while evaluating an expression, an exception is thrown;
+- specific to C++, it is also possible to check if, while evaluating an an expression, exceptions are thrown or not;
-- each test condition either succeeds or fails;
+- each test either succeeds or fails; the runner keeps counts of them;
-- assumptions are hard conditions expected to be true in order for the test to continue to run;
+- assumptions are hard conditions expected to be true in order for the test to be able to run;
 - failed assumptions abort the test;
-- expectations are conditions expected to be true, but the test can continue even if they fail, and the runner keeps a count of them;
-- the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗);
+- the test progress is shown on STDOUT, with each tests on a separate line, prefixed with either a check sign (✓) or a cross sign (✗);
-- failed conditions display the location in the file and the actual values used in the expression evaluation;
+- failed tests display the location in the file and, if possible, the actual values used in the expression evaluation;
-- the main result of the test is passed back as the process exit code.
+- the main result of the test is passed back to the system as the process exit code.

-If there is at least one successful condition and there are no failed conditions, each test suite is considered successful;
+If there is at least one successful tests and there are no failed tests, each test suite is considered successful;
 if all tests suites are successful, the process returns 0 as exit value.

 ### ISTQB Glossary